 - Be mindful of alcohol consumption: Effexor XR can cause drowsiness as well as blurred vision, and alcohol can heighten these side effects.
 Be especially mindful of how much you are drinking if you plan to drive.
 In general, it is not recommended to drink alcohol while taking SNRIs like Effexor XR.
 Talk to your prescriber before consuming alcohol while taking Effexor XR.

 - Effexor XR can heighten depression at first: Depression can become worse before it gets better when taking Effexor XR, especially the first few days after starting it.
 This is especially true for young adults.
-Tell your doctor if you or anyone in your family suffers from bipolar disorder or has attempted to commit suicide.
+Tell your doctor if you or anyone in your family has bipolar disorder or has attempted to commit suicide.
 Seek medical attention immediately if you are experiencing suicidal thoughts or behaviors.

 - Effexor XR can cause bleeding problems: Side effects of Effexor XR include high blood pressure, low sodium in the blood (hyponatremia), and other bleeding problems.
 Tell your doctor if you have had related issues.